Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/12-axis-traffic-generator/README.md

 ### Section 3: Compile the A72 Host Application

 After all the new AI Engine outputs are created, you can compile your host application by following the typical cross-compilation flow for the Cortex-A72.
 As you might notice, the host code is using [XRT](http://www.github.com/Xilinx/XRT) (Xilinx Run Time) as an API to talk to the AI Engine and PL kernels.
-Notice that in the linker that it is using the the libraries: `-ladf_api_xrt -lxrt_coreutil`.
+Notice that in the linker that it is using the libraries: `-ladf_api_xrt -lxrt_coreutil`.

 1. Open `sw/main.cpp` and familiarize yourself with the contents.
 A benefit of the AXI Traffic Generators is the host code required is quite simple.